aotianlong/ChatGPT/UPDATE_LOG.md

 - Theme enhancement (Light, Dark, System)
 - Automatic updates support `silent` settings
-- Pop-up search: select the ChatGPT content with the mouse, the `DALL·E 2` button appears, and click to jump (note: because the search content filled by the script cannot trigger the event directly, you need to enter a space in the input box to make the button clickable).
+- Pop-up search: select the MBM ChatBot content with the mouse, the `DALL·E 2` button appears, and click to jump (note: because the search content filled by the script cannot trigger the event directly, you need to enter a space in the input box to make the button clickable).

 Fix: